aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/compositenode/_index.md

 | visitor | [DocumentVisitor](../../com.aspose.words/documentvisitor) | The visitor that will visit the nodes. |

 **Returns:**
-boolean - True if all nodes were visited; false if DocumentVisitor stopped the operation before visiting all nodes.
+boolean - True if all nodes were visited; false if [DocumentVisitor](../../com.aspose.words/documentvisitor) stopped the operation before visiting all nodes.
-### appendChild(Node newChild) {#appendChild-com.aspose.words.Node-}
+### appendChild(Node newChild) {#appendChild-com.aspose.words.Node}
 ```
 public Node appendChild(Node newChild)
 ```